owaissyed65/final-paper-readme/digital-marketing-final.md

 ### 📌 Definition

-Using social media platforms to **promote products, engage users, and build brand awareness**.
+Social Media Marketing (SMM) is the use of **social media platforms** to promote products, services, and brands by engaging with users.

-### 🌐 Popular Platforms
+### 🌐 Popular Social Media Platforms

 * Facebook
 * Instagram